Using VA Health Care for Mesothelioma Treatment

 In addition, peritoneal mesothelioma specialist Dr. Eugene A. Choi is also available to treat veterans with mesothelioma through this program.
 This is very important since almost all other VA mesothelioma specialists treat pleural mesothelioma.

-– Dr. Taylor Ripley
+– Dr. Taylor Ripley, mesothelioma specialist

-Get a list of approved community care providers by visiting the official VA website, va.gov.
+You can get a list of approved community care providers by visiting the official VA website, va.gov.

 Filing for Mesothelioma VA Health Care Benefits

-You can apply for VA Health Care online, over the phone, or by mail.
+You can apply for VA health care online, over the phone, or by mail.
 You can also bring your completed application to the VA medical center closest to you.